How do I find my Email Headers?

-When troubleshooting issues, our customer solutions team will sometimes need the full headers for messages that you have received.
-The full headers of a message provide a wealth of information about that message, most importantly of which is where the message was sent from and when it was sent.
+The full headers of a message provide a wealth of information about that message, like where the message was sent from and when it was sent.
+Retrieving the full headers will allow the Customer Solutions team to troubleshoot further.

-While we cannot provide information on how to find the headers in every mail client, below you will find out the details on how to get the header information for messages for most major email providers.
+This article details how to get the header information for messages for most major email providers.

 - First, open the message that you received.
 Once the message is open, look for the down arrow in the top right corner of the message and click on it.